Semiclassical and quantum shell-structure calculations of the moment of inertia: Discussion of shell effects

 \section{Discussion of shell effects}

 \l{sec-comp}

-When calculating the energy shell corrections $\delta E$ for a system of $N$ particles in a cavity of spheroidal deformation, one obtains some regular oscillations as function of $N^{1/3}$ which are presented for an axis ratio (see Eq.\ (\ref{eta})) of $\eta = 1.2$ and $\eta = 2.0$ in Fig.~\ref{fig1}, i.e.\ for a rather small and for a large deformation.
+When calculating the energy shell corrections $\delta E$ for a system of $N$ particles in a cavity of spheroidal deformation, one obtains some regular oscillations as function of $N^{1/3}$ which are presented in Fig.~\ref{fig1} for two quite different deformations with axis ratios of respectively $\eta = 1.2$ and $\eta = 2.0$, i.e.\ for a rather small and for a large deformation.
 This calculation has been carried out, using both the quantum-mechanical (QM) and a semiclassical (SCL) resolution of the problem.
 A solid agreement is obtained between both these methods over a very large range of particle numbers as shown in the figure, where the energy shell correction is displayed in units of the Fermi energy $\varepsilon_F$.
-In our calculations the Fermi energy $\varepsilon_F$ was fixed so as to obtain the desired particle number $N$ through Eq.~(\ref{partnum}), as explained in the previous section.
-It is not astonishing that the agreement is less pronounced for small particle numbers $N$ where the number of s.p.\ states becomes gradually too small to carry out the Strutinsky smoothing procedure with some reasonable accuracy.
-The deep minima (large negative shell corrections) correspond to major shell (MS) closures.
-They appear in nuclei as well as in metallic clusters and that are, for the here considered potential, well reproduced in both the quantum and the semiclassical calculations as well for small ($\eta = 1.2$) as for large ($\eta = 2$) deformations.
-As demonstrated in Refs.\ \cite{MA02,MY11,MK16}, the main contribution to the PO sum (\ref{escscl}) for the energy shell correction is found to be coming from the meridian and equatorial POs for small deformations (like in the case of Fig.\ \ref{fig1} $(a)$).
-These equatorial POs bifurcate into the shortest three-dimensional POs at larger deformations which then play the dominant role (like in the case of Fig.\ \ref{fig1} $(b)$). \\[ -2.0ex]
+In our calculations the Fermi energy $\varepsilon_F$ was fixed so as to obtain \\[4.0ex]